 Additionally, if your neighbors have a finished basement but yours is partially finished, it might be worth finishing the entire basement to stay competitive in your market.

-Increasing a home’s value can also be useful for you and your bank account.
+Increasing a home’s value can also be helpful for you and your bank account.
 By increasing the value of your home, you put yourself in a better position when using the equity for a cash-out refinance.

-What Does It Cost To Finish A Basement?
+How Much Does It Cost To Finish A Basement?

 On average, it will cost $30 – $50 per square foot to finish a basement.
 If you’re looking to finish a basement that’s 600 square feet, you can expect to pay around $18,000 – $30,000 to complete the entire remodeling project.

-Typically, the price of a basement remodel will depend on the market where the home is located.
-The project will be more expensive if walls need to be added for bedrooms or if there are plumbing needs.
+Typically, the price of a basement remodel will depend on the market and where the home is located.
+The project will be more expensive if walls need to be added to bedrooms or if there are plumbing needs.
 While more detailed and expensive finishes will cost more, they will also give a greater return on the home.

 On the other hand, a basement remodeling project will be cheaper if the space is already open and prepped for work, or if you do the work yourself.
-If you’re interested in completing this project by yourself, read on to learn everything you need to know before beginning your own basement remodeling project.
+If you’re interested in completing this project by yourself, read on to learn everything you need to know before beginning your DIY basement remodeling project.

 1. Create Your Floor Plan

 It’s also important that you submit your plans and get building permits before starting construction.
 Be sure to dedicate enough time to the planning process, and don’t rush through it.
-Permit applications can take anywhere from 1 – 28 days, and are essential to the remodeling process, so don’t skip this step.
+Permit applications can take 1 – 28 days, and are essential to the remodeling process, so don’t skip this step.
 Failure to get a permit can cost you a lot of time and money.
 Permits will protect your home and ensure your renovation complies with safety guidelines and building codes.

 2. Prep The Area